 Top tip: If you’re not good at writing, Grammarly will help you! (not sponsored).
 You can also invite guest bloggers to write for you.
 Such guest posts can help build links to your site.

 Keyword analysis goes hand in hand with written content.
 Keyword analysis gives you an indication of what terms people are searching for and what words your competitors are using, then using those terms in your written content.
 An easy way to do this is to use the “people also ask” box on Google.
 Google Trends is a great tool to use to compare different keywords and see which one is more commonly searched for.
+However, Serpstat will also provide a larger amount of keyword ideas which helps you out plan your next content strategy.
 This will also help you determine long-tail keywords.

 Keywords should be used in page titles, H1 headings and throughout the body text.